rantahar/introduction-to-mpi/_episodes/05-communication-patterns.md

 > ## Pattern Examples
 >
 > The examples in the first four lessons are also examples of different communication
 > patterns.
-Can you identify one or more patterns in each example?
+Can you identify one or more pattern in each example?
 >
 {: .challenge}